-To read Mayor Byrne's newsletter, please click here: CITYVIEW
+To read the latest edition of Mayor Byrne's newsletter, please click here: CITYVIEW

 ABOUT MAYOR BYRNE

 Mayor Michael P. Byrne has a long history of service to the City of Parma Heights prior to his being sworn-in as the 14th Mayor of the city in January, 2010.

 He was a member of City Council since 1998 and served as the President of Council for nine years beginning in 2001.
 He currently serves on the Board of the Cuyahoga County Planning Commission since his appointment in 2012.

 Since taking office in 2010, Mayor Byrne has overcome a $1.8 million deficit and has left his imprint on the city with a “Greening of Parma Heights” initiative which includes automated waste collection and recycling services, a successful public-private partnership which developed a vacant parcel (old gas station) into the new Colombo Park on Pearl Road and a Metroparks-Parma Heights Big Creek Connector Trail.

 Only one of seven cities, Parma Heights was awarded a TLCI grant through NOACA and conducted a “Pearl Road Complete and Green Streets Initiative” study.
 Working in conjunction with the Cuyahoga County Planning Commission, Parma Heights is currently in the process of updating the city Master Plan.